ptinopedila/ptinopedila/README.md

 ## Images

+### Home

+Smaller images intended to be used with toolboxes for a light and flexible workstation at home.

+- ptinopedila-home
+- ptinopedila-home-nvidia

 ### Homelab

-Large images to set up an optimal work-from-home environment for your desktop or laptop.
+Larger images for an optimal work-from-home environment on your desktop or laptop.
+These images lack some important texlive packages and R-CRAN libraries due to GitHub's storage limitations.

 Currently built on top of [bluefin-dx](https://github.com/ublue-os/bluefin).